- Our Work

 Two principal challenges that Velvetech had to face during the project were:

-- Aggressive timeline: two months, before Apache’s subscription to the old service expired;
+- Aggressive timeline: two months, before APA’s subscription to the old service expired;

 - Working with several teams to integrate third-party content with the site.

 We responded by setting up a tandem of qualified engineers who worked on critical tasks together and by employing our best practices for communication: a single channel for communication, one decision maker on each side, regular sprint reviews, etc.

 After rapid expansion in 2010, APA set its mind on a massive website overhaul, which would include front-end, CMS, and everything in-between.

 At the time, APA had started several projects to position itself as an environment-friendly and socially responsible brand.
 The company had also acquired new assets thus including new regions in its global network of operations.